simonjodet/blog/src/assets/posts/2013-01-14-partial-mocks-with-mockery.markdown

+**ARCHIVE**

 I've learned a long time ago that PHPUnit mocks suck.
 Big time.
 They're just a pain to use.

 So I looked for alternatives.
 I didn't look for long as a [former colleague](https://github.com/fdussert) of mine is one of the original contributors of [atoum](https://github.com/atoum/atoum).

 Maybe because it's younger (and thus requires PHP 5.3 or above), atoum expressiveness is much better than [PHPUnit](https://github.com/sebastianbergmann/phpunit).
 I really like atoum and highly recommend it.
 However, because it's a young project, I have two problems with it:

 * The documentation was really lagging but it's getting there
 * Integration with other tools is poor

 The integration issue for me is really a deal-breaker.
 I really like to have a green bar in [IntelliJ IDEA](http://www.jetbrains.com/idea/).
 I sometimes like to check test coverage live in the IDE. <span style="text-decoration: line-through;">There was no Jenkins plugin for atoum (I didn't check lately though).</span>
 **Update:** [atoum works with Jenkins](https://github.com/atoum/atoum/wiki/atoum-et-Jenkins-(ou-Hudson)) as his author [indicates to me](https://twitter.com/mageekguy/status/290863062636969984).
 And I should have mentioned the [feature request](http://blog.mageekbox.net/?post/2012/11/07/You-use-atoum-and-PhpStorm) for atoum support in IntelliJ IDEA.
 I signed it and you should too.

 And then I stumbled on [Mockery](https://github.com/padraic/mockery).
 Unlike atoum, it doesn't replace PHPUnit, it just replaces its mocking system with a more elegant, powerful and reliable one.